juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_alluxio.md

 ### Kubernetes CSI Driver

 JuiceFS provides [Kubernetes CSI Driver](https://github.com/juicedata/juicefs-csi-driver) to help people who want to use JuiceFS in Kubernetes.
-Alluxio provides [Kubernetes CSI Driver](https://github.com/Alluxio/alluxio-csi) too, but this project seems like not being active maintained and not being official supported by Alluxio.
+Alluxio provides [Kubernetes CSI Driver](https://github.com/Alluxio/alluxio-csi) too, but this project seems not active and is not officially supported by Alluxio.

 ### Fully POSIX-compatible